miguel-sc/2d-annotation-visualization-tool/README.md

 - transform the annotations data into our own datatype right after fetch.
 This makes the data more convenient for us to work with.
+- replace the hardcoded image size with the natural image size from the img `onLoad` event
 - Add some tests.
 I think we can test in jest that we are fetching the data and rendering the correct list of frames with annotations.
 We could use [Mock Service Worker](https://mswjs.io/) to mock the http requests.
 To verify